the1lab/1lab/src/index.lagda.md

 It'd be very unfair of me not to mention other resources that could be helpful for learning about Homotopy Type Theory:

-* Of course, the “canonical” reference is [the HoTT Book], written by a variety of mathematicians at the IAS Special Year for Univalent Mathematics, held between 2012-2013 and organised by Steve Awodey, Thierry Coquand, and the late Vladimir Voevodsky.
+* The “canonical” reference is [the HoTT Book], written by a variety of mathematicians at the IAS Special Year for Univalent Mathematics, held between 2012-2013 and organised by Steve Awodey, Thierry Coquand, and the late Vladimir Voevodsky.